Seasonal Sounds

 Noticings

-Mid-September was a cacophony of late-summer songs.
-A raucous symphony of crickets and frogs overlayed trees lush and full of leaves.
-Neighbors were out chatting and people walked in the warm evenings.
+Mid-September was a cacophony of late-summer songs; a raucous symphony of crickets and frogs overlaying trees lush and full of leaves.
+Neighbors chat, taking phone calls on the porch, and walked in the warm evenings.

-As autumn came, a gradual decrescendo accompanied cooling temperatures.
+A gradual decrescendo and cooling temperatures accompanied autumn.
 People walked less, traffic calmed earlier, crickets chirped their last song in early November.

-Cold ushered in a subtle palette — the distant hum of highway, a single leaf dancing on the ground.
+Cold ushered in a subtle palette: the distant hum of highway, a single leaf dancing on the ground.
+Sounds of myself drawing inward; the blanket touching my ears, my heart beating.

 On a particularly quiet night, an owl call pierced the December dark.